Ch3rry-Pi3-AI/LLMOps-Medical-Chatbot/README.md

-# 🔍 **RAG Retriever Component — LLMOps Medical Chatbot**
+# 🖥️ **Flask Application Layer — LLMOps Medical Chatbot**

-This branch introduces the **retriever component** for the LLMOps Medical Chatbot.
+This branch introduces the **full Flask web application layer** for the LLMOps Medical Chatbot.
-It implements the complete Retrieval-Augmented Generation (RAG) chain using the **LangChain v1 Expression Language (LCEL)**, replacing all deprecated `langchain.chains` APIs with modern runnable-based composition.
+It connects the previously completed RAG retrieval system to a clean, modern, user-friendly browser interface using Flask, Jinja templates, and a fully styled CSS layout.

-The RAG chain ties together the FAISS vector store retriever, the Groq-hosted LLM, and a custom medical safety-focused prompt to produce concise, context-grounded medical answers.
+This is the first branch where the chatbot becomes a complete interactive web app.

 ## 🗂️ **Project Structure (Updated)**